-Addressing the digital interactive session using FICCI Health Industry Delegation, Mr Tope noted that there are numerous sectors in which the business, through its CSR or philanthropic initiatives, could assist the nation’s healthcare industry that’s now reeling under acute deficit of healthcare centers.
-He further said that the country is confronting a glaring shortage regarding life threatening essentials during those times.
-“There is a massive need of 10 LPM Oxygen Concentrators, PSA generators, medications such as Remdesivir as well as vaccines.
-The industry can assist the country by multiplying the gap between supply and demand of life threatening essentials,” he mentioned.
+Addressing the digital interactive session using FICCI Health Industry Delegation, Mr. Tope noted that numerous sectors in which the business could assist the nation’s healthcare industry that’s now reeling under an acute deficit through its CSR or philanthropic initiatives of healthcare centers.
+He further said that the country is confronting a glaring shortage regarding life-threatening essentials during those times.

-Ms Sulajja Firodia Motwani, Chair, FICCI Maharashtra & CEO, Kinetic Green Energy & Power Solutions Ltd explained that FICCI at the previous one year has been playing an increasingly active role in cooperating with authorities and the sector in solving many bottlenecks which were faced by the sector in working in such tough times.
+Ms. Sulajja Firodia Motwani, Chair, FICCI Maharashtra & CEO, Kinetic Green Energy & Power Solutions Ltd, explained that FICCI at the previous one year has been playing an increasingly active role in cooperating with authorities and the sector in solving many bottlenecks which were faced by the industry in working in such challenging times.

-Various business representatives assured that the Minister of the business’s commitment to assist the nation during those times.
-Dr Sharavan Subramanyam, Managing Director, GE Healthcare; Mr Sanjiv Johar, President, APAC, Abbott Rapid Diagnostics; Mr Gautam Khanna, Co-Chair, FICCI Health Services Committee and CEO, PD Hinduja Hospital; Dr Sujit Chatterjee, CEO, Hiranandani Hospital; Mr Sunil Khurana, BPL Technologies; Mr Sarthak Ranade, Managing Director, Janssen India; Mr Joseph Gerald, Senior VP, Sun Pharma; Mr Shirish Sankhe, Senior Partner, McKinsey & Company, India; Mr Samir Somaiya, CMD, Somaiya Group, Amongst Others, reiterated their willingness to work along with the state authorities in tiding through those tough times.
+Various business representatives assured the Minister of the business’s commitment to assist the nation during those times.
+Dr. Sharavan Subramanyam, Managing Director, GE Healthcare; Mr. Sanjiv Johar, President, APAC, Abbott Rapid Diagnostics; Mr. Gautam Khanna, Co-Chair, FICCI Health Services Committee and CEO, PD Hinduja Hospital; Dr. Sujit Chatterjee, CEO, Hiranandani Hospital; Mr. Sunil Khurana, BPL Technologies; Mr. Sarthak Ranade, Managing Director, Janssen India; Mr. Joseph Gerald, Senior VP, Sun Pharma; Mr. Shirish Sankhe, Senior Partner, McKinsey & Company, India; Mr. Samir Somaiya, CMD, Somaiya Group, Amongst Others, reiterated their willingness to work along with the state authorities in tiding through those tough times.